What is 4-H?

 Through 4-H, members develop and practice important life skills.
 Members will:

 - Make decisions and solve problems

 - Have a good time learning in a fun way

 - Feel a sense of belonging by being part of a 4-H club

 - Develop mastery while learning and practicing skills in areas of interest

-- Become independent as they are given choices of what to do
+- Become independent as they are given opportunities to make choices

 - Have a spirit of generosity as 4-H clubs give back to their communities through service